Inca Trail And Amazon 10 Days / 9 Nights

 • Kitchen tent

-• English speaking professional guide (2 guides for groups of over 10 people)
+• Professional English-speaking guide (2 guides for groups of more than 10 people).

 • Porters (to carry tents, food and cooking equipment)

-• Meals (03B, 03L, 03D + daily morning snack + daily tea service except last day).
-Vegetarian or special menus are available at no extra cost
+• Meals (03B, 03L, 03D + daily snack + daily tea service except last day).
+Vegetarian or special menus available at no additional cost.

-• Train ticket from Aguas Calientes to Ollantaytambo (Expedition, Vistadome, upon request)
+• Train ticket from Aguas Calientes to Ollantaytambo and Trasnport to Cusco

 Terra Quechua Peru No Included